pivotal-cf/docs-build-service/installing.md

    This option requires you to set up a [Builder Webhook](https://github.com/pivotal-cf/docs-build-service/blob/master/webhooks.md).
    This is a boolean value so it should be used like: `"disable_builder_polling": true`
    - `ingress_annotations` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step below)
+   - `replica_count` this will define the number of build service instances running.
+It defaults to 1.
+   - `no_gateway` this will install only [kpack](https://github.com/pivotal/kpack), the Build Service CRDs and controllers.
+This allows one to interact with Build Service via `kubectl` ONLY.
+   (see the "Optional: S KPACK only Install" step below)

     ##### Optional: Setting custom Ingress controller annotations
     If you would like to use an ingress controller other than NGINX or you would like to pass additional annotations